carrierwaveuploader/carrierwave/README.md

 end
 ```

-This works the same with all supported ORMs.

 Now you can cache files by assigning them to the attribute, they will
 automatically be stored when the record is saved.